cf-toolsuite/cf-butler/README.md

 ## Endpoints

-These REST endpoints have been exposed for administrative purposes.
+These REST endpoints have been exposed for reporting and administrative purposes.

 ### Operations Manager

 These endpoints are only available when the `om.enabled` property is set to `true`.
-They mimic a reduced set of the [Operations Manager API](https://docs.pivotal.io/pivotalcf/2-5/opsman-api/).
+A valid `om.apiHost` property must also have been defined.
+Mimics a reduced set of the [Operations Manager API](https://docs.pivotal.io/pivotalcf/2-5/opsman-api/).
 For each request, the Request header must contain an Authorization bearer token.
 To obtain a token, consult the [Authentication](https://docs.pivotal.io/pivotalcf/2-5/opsman-api/?shell#authentication) section of the Operations Manager API.

 ```
 GET /products/deployed